-Bonny joint the LMS faculty in 2015.
+Bonny joined the LMS faculty in 2015.
 Prior to teaching here, she was a Primary Guide for The Montessori School of the Berkshires in Lenox, Massachusetts for five years.
 Bonny graduated from Purdue University in West Lafayette, Indiana with a B.A. in Sociology, and received her Association Montessori Internationale (AMI) training from the Washington Montessori Institute, the oldest AMI accredited training center in North America.
 Her four children are now grown, which allows her even more time to devote to her work and love of Montessori education.
 In her spare time, Bonny loves photographing nature, gardening, hiking, horseback riding, swimming and catching up on her children’s latest adventures.

 Children's House Assistant & Spanish Specialist